ccallawa/alyvix_doc/getting_started/install.rst

 Offline Installation
 ====================

+In order to create an offline installation, you will need two machines:

+* An internet-connected *installer* machine with a working Python 3 installation to serve as a source for downloading the required software packages
+* A second *target* machine that will serve as the offline probe

+Both machines must meet the second :ref:`system requirement <system_requirements_top>` above, and have access to removable media in order to physically transfer the software from the *installer* to the *target*.

-The following steps will enable you to install Alyvix on a target machine without internet access, given a separate "source" machine with an existing Python 3 installation that does have internet access.
+The following steps will then enable you to install Alyvix on the target machine:

 .. rst-class:: bignums

 #.
-On the source Windows **64-bit** machine with an existing **Python 3** installation
+On the *installer* Windows **64-bit** machine with an existing **Python 3** installation
    (not Python 2):

    * Create a new directory with appropriate permissions